|

 Award of Excellence.
 A poem titled "Endangered Species" won the

-Franklin Christoph prize in 2010 and she is writing and publishing
+Franklin Christoph prize in 2010 and she wrote

-the Celebration Series of chapbooks with Magdalena Ball.
+the multi award-winning Celebration Series of chapbooks with Magdalena Ball.

 Carolyn is the recipient of the California